MaDongdong99/terraform-tencentcloud-security-group/README.md

 * Named groups of rules with ingress (inbound) and egress (outbound) for common scenarios (eg, [ssh](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/tree/master/modules/ssh), [http-80](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/tree/master/modules/http-80), [mysql](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/tree/master/modules/mysql), see the whole list [here](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/blob/master/modules/README.md))
 * Conditionally create security group and all required security group rules ("single boolean switch").

 Ingress and egress rules can be configured in a variety of ways.
-See [inputs variables](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/blob/master/variables.tf) for all supported arguments and [complete example](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/tree/master/examples/complete) for the complete use-case.
+See [inputs variables](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/blob/master/variables.tf) for all supported arguments <!--and [complete example](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/tree/master/examples/complete) for the complete use-case.-->

 If there is a missing feature or a bug - [open an issue](https://github.com/terraform-tencentcloud-modules/terraform-tencentcloud-security-group/issues/new).